Frodo45127/rpfm/README.md

 To see what's being worked on, check the ***TODO.md*** file (the one in the "Develop" branch is usually the most updated one).

 # Requirements (to use)
 To use the ***Windows*** version, there are no requirements.
 Just extract it somewhere and execute it.
-After that, you need to go to settings, configure the paths of the games you have installed there, then go to "Special Stuff/YourConfiguredGames,OneAtATime/Generate Dependency Pack".
+After that, you need to go to settings, configure the paths of the games you have installed there, then go to *```Special Stuff/YourConfiguredGames,OneAtATime/Generate Dependency Pack```*.
 Otherwise, many features will not work.

 # Requirements (to build)
 To build this project, you need: